calvinrzachman/chain-of-thought/README.md

 # chain-of-thought
 A collection of ideas and writings on topics in the crypto space

+This repository is intended to be a drafting space writing.
+Upcoming topics include:
 - Proof of Work
 - How Does Lightning Network Scale?
 (Global vs Local state/information)
   - Lightweight money substitutes/proxy (paper receipts with claim on gold vs. valid transaction which spend from multi-sig UTXO)